metio/ilo/docs/content/community/alternatives.md

 - [devenv](https://devenv.sh/): Fast, Declarative, Reproducible, and Composable Developer Environments.
 - [asaman](https://github.com/kushaldas/asaman): This is a tool to build reproducible wheels for your Python project or for all of your dependencies.
 - [odo](https://odo.dev/): Fast iterative application development deployed immediately to your kubernetes cluster.
-- [rde](https://sr.ht/~abcdw/rde/): Tools for managing reproducible development environments w/ guix
+- [rde](https://sr.ht/~abcdw/rde/): Tools for managing reproducible development environments w/ guix.
-- [envd](https://github.com/tensorchord/envd): Reproducible development environment for AI/ML
+- [envd](https://github.com/tensorchord/envd): Reproducible development environment for AI/ML.
+- [pipx](https://github.com/pypa/pipx): Install and Run Python Applications in Isolated Environments.
+- [devpod](https://devpod.sh/): DevPod is a client-only tool to create reproducible developer environments based on a devcontainer.json on any backend.
+- [floki](https://metaswitch.github.io/floki/): floki aims to provide reproducible and shareable build tooling.
+- [hermit](https://github.com/cashapp/hermit): Hermit manages isolated, self-bootstrapping sets of tools in software projects.
+- [devcontainers/cli](https://github.com/devcontainers/cli): A reference implementation for the specification that can create and configure a dev container from a devcontainer.json.